A Complete Guide to Accelerated Bachelor of Science in Nursing (ABSN) Programs

 Accelerated nursing programs offer many advantages over traditional degree programs.
 These advantages include:

-- No prior health care experience required
+- No prior healthcare experience required

 - Accelerated degree completion time